jorgebastida/gordon/docs/lambdas.rst

       code: functions.py
       handler: my_handler

-For the java runtime, this handler will need to have the following format (``package.class::method``):
+For lambdas using the java runtime, this handler will need to have the following format (``package.class::method``):

 .. code-block:: yaml